jonhurtt/my-node-app/README.md

 NodeJs to Docker to ECR to ECS to Fargate with Terraform

 1. Building Dockerfile for httpd - https://hub.docker.com/_/httpd
-2. Configure Workflow permissions for Actions to Read and Write
+2. Configure Workflow permissions for Actions to Read and Write for Sarif upload
 3. Configure Settings (Seetings_>Securit->Actions)
     - For Image Scan Workflow - PCC_USER, PCC_PASS & PCC_CONSOLE_URL
     - For ECR Push - AWS_ACCESS_KEY_ID & AWS_SECRET_ACCESS_KEY